 The audio DDC follows the basic principle of the waterfall DDC with the exception, that the CIC has a fixed decimation rate of 2048.
 The FIR filter reduces the bandwidth to 11 kHz, i.e., the total bandwidth for I/Q is 22kHz, which fits well to a 48 kHz sound card.
 The audio I and Q outputs are passed to the audio postprocessing block for further bandwidth reduction and SSB demodulation, if required.
 In addition a memory is included to capture samples for a 256 point FFT for the audio receiver waterfall displays.
 The additional decimation by 2 before FFT memory storage reduces the sample rate and increases FFT resolution.
 This decimation is not applied to the I/Q outputs, in order not to violate the sampling theorem at the subsequent SSB demodulator output.

 The audio DDC is designed for good performance: the attenuation of the DDC filters is well below 80 dB, which provides very good attenuation of unwanted signals for practical operation.
-The filter response for CIC + FIR is shown in Fig. ?.
+The filter response for CIC + FIR is shown in the figure below.
 It compares double precision FIR coefficients and the chosen fixed-point quantization of 18 bits and shows that there is only negligible loss due to coefficient quantization.

 The Panoradio features two of the above described audio DDCs.
 The I/Q output of the two DDCs are either multiplexed or summed.
 Summing allows for audio reception of two different bands simultaneously, e.g. to receive and demodulate the PSK31 signals from two bands at the same time.